ItaySarusi/IsraFlight/README.md

 - **Domain Layer** (`FlightBoard.Domain`): Defines what a flight is and its rules
 - **Infrastructure Layer** (`FlightBoard.Infrastructure`): Handles database operations

-This separation makes the code easier to test and maintain.
+The separation makes the code easier to test and maintain (Clean Architecture)

 ### Frontend (React)

 The frontend is built with React and uses several libraries to handle different concerns:

-- **React**: For building the user interface
+- **React**: For building the user interface.
-- **Material-UI**: For pre-built, beautiful components
+- **Material-UI**: For pre-built, beautiful components.
-- **Redux Toolkit**: We only use Redux to manage the filters' state (status, destination, search).
-We chose not to use Redux for form fields as it felt unnecessary - React's built-in state management works fine for that.
+- **Redux Toolkit**: I only used Redux to manage the filters' state (status, destination, search).
+  I Chose not to use Redux for form fields as it felt unnecessary.
+React's built-in state management works fine for that.
-- **TanStack Query**: Handles fetching and caching flight data from the server
+- **TanStack Query**: Handles fetching and caching flight data from the server.
-- **SignalR**: Connects to the backend for real-time updates
+- **SignalR**: Connects to the backend for real-time updates, makes sure all connected clients receive the changes immediately.
-- **Framer Motion**: Adds smooth animations when flights are added, deleted, or their status changes
+- **Framer Motion**: Adds smooth animations when flights are added, deleted, or their status changes.

 ## Real-Time Features

 The app uses WebSockets (via SignalR) to push updates instantly:

-- When you add a flight, everyone sees it immediately
+- When you add a flight, everyone sees it immediately.
-- When a flight's status changes (Scheduled → Boarding → Departed → Landed), it updates in real-time
+- When a flight's status changes (Scheduled → Boarding → Departed → Landed), it updates in real-time.
-- When you delete a flight, it disappears from everyone's screen
+- When you delete a flight, it disappears from everyone's screen.

 ## Flight Status Logic

 The system automatically calculates flight status based on departure time:

-- **Scheduled**: More than30s before departure
+- **Scheduled**: More than 30s before departure.
-- **Boarding**:30s before departure until departure time
+- **Boarding**: 30s before departure until departure time.
-- **Departed**: From departure time until 60minutes after
+- **Departed**: From departure time until 60 minutes after.
-- **Landed**: More than 60 minutes after departure time
+- **Landed**: More than 60 minutes after departure time.

 ## Setup and Run Instructions